-General Building Safety • A thorough cleaning of school facilities must be completed prior to re-entry. - Many school buildings have had reduced or no water flow through the plumbing water system during the pandemic, leading to the stagnation of water in the pipes.
-Prior to the launch of summer school, the physical setting must be checked to ensure fresh water replaces the stagnant water in the water lines.
+General Building Safety A thorough cleaning of school facilities must be completed prior to re-entry.
+Many school buildings have had reduced or no water flow through the plumbing water system during the pandemic, leading to the stagnation of water in the pipes.
+Prior to the launch of summer school, the physical setting should be checked to ensure fresh water replaces the stagnant water in the water lines.
 Guidance on flushing water systems can be accessed here.
-HVAC systems must be checked to ensure good ventilation.
-Area rugs and soft furnishings that cannot be easily cleaned and disinfected must be removed.
-Increased frequency of cleaning of permanent carpets is recommended.
+HVAC systems should be checked to ensure good ventilation.
+Area rugs and soft furnishings that cannot be easily cleaned and disinfected should be removed.
 Schools must develop procedures that outline hand hygiene and cleaning requirements for schools and should address: Placement of hand sanitizer containing at least 60% alcohol content (or a non-alcohol-based hand sanitizer approved by Health Canada) in entrances, exits, classroom entrances, high-touch equipment such as microwave ovens and vending machines and other high traffic areas.
 A list of Health Canada approved hand sanitizers is posted here.
 High contact surfaces (including water fountains); Washrooms; Shared equipment; Auxiliary spaces and common rooms; and Others areas that may apply.
 Increased frequency of cleaning and disinfection of high-touch areas and equipment (e.g. microwave ovens and vending machines) inside and outside classrooms.
 Disinfectants used must have a Drug Information Number (DIN) with a virucidal claim.
 Alternatively, 1000 ppm bleach solution can be used.
 More information on cleaning and disinfection can be accessed here. • Students and staff are required to perform hand hygiene when entering and exiting the school as well as before entering the classroom.
 Proper hand hygiene and respiratory etiquette should be promoted.
+Water Fountains can remain open.
+Mouthpieces of drinking fountains are not a major source of virus transmission and require regular cleaning according to manufacturer recommendations.